-- 1. Test run the conveyor: - Have three people available; one watching at each end, and a third to work the power. - Run power in short, slow bursts to check the belt. - Check that belt is running smoothly and not hooking on any bed joints. - Make adjustments as required. - 2.
-Check the belt tracking down the entire length.
-The belt must run down the centre of the bed and at all roller contact points. - If the belt runs to one side, adjust the rollers under the belt to bring it back to centre.
+30. Test run the conveyor:

+- Have three people available; one watching at each end, and a third to work the power. - Run power in short, slow bursts to check the belt. - Check that belt is running smoothly and not hooking on any bed joints. - Make adjustments as required. - 31.
+Check the alignment down the entire length.
+Make sure the belt down the centre of the bed and at all roller contact points.